RM 883 Find Cheap Flights to Saudi Arabia

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to Saudi Arabia, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on the flight from Malaysia to Saudi Arabia, you should book around 8 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 12 weeks before departure.
+To get a below-average price on a flight from Malaysia to Saudi Arabia, you should book around 5 weeks before departure, which saves you about 22% compared to booking last-minute.
+For the absolute cheapest price, our data suggests you should book 24 weeks before departure.

 Which is the cheapest airport to fly into in Saudi Arabia?

-Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Saudi Arabia is Medina Mohammad Abdulaziz Airport (MED), with an average flight price of RM 1,734.
+Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Saudi Arabia is Jeddah King Abdulaziz Intl Airport (JED), with an average flight price of RM 1,253.

 Good to know